-Figure 4-7 Installing the SIM Card (Z40-B)
+Figure 4-10 Installing the SIM Card (A40-C/R40-C)

-1. SIM card slot 2 SIM card
+1. SIM card tray

-Never allow metal objects, such as screws, staples and paper clips, to enter the computer.
-Foreign metal objects can create a short circuit. which can cause computer damage and fire, possibly resulting in serious injury.
+2. SIM card

-Do not touch the connectors on the SIM card or on the computer.
+- Never allow metal objects, such as screws, staples and paper clips, to enter the computer.
+Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury. - Do not touch the connectors on the SIM card or on the computer.
 Debris on the connectors might cause access problems.